Synthetixio/synthetix/docs/contracts/SupplySchedule.md

 This returns $0$ if some tokens have already been minted this year, or if it is currently the first year.
 Otherwise, it is simply `lastYear.totalSupply - lastYear.totalSupplyMinted`.

 ???+ note "A Minor Inefficiency"
-    In the function the result is actually computed as `max(0, lastYear.totalSupply - lastYear.totalSupplyMinted)`, which is redundant.
-The inputs are `uint`s, so even if the minted supply could exceed the allocated supply, the result would overflow and the safe subtraction would revert the transaction.
+    In the function the result is actually computed as `max(0, lastYear.totalSupply - lastYear.totalSupplyMinted)`, which is redundant since the arguments are unsigned.
+Even if the minted supply could exceed the allocated supply, the result would overflow and the safe subtraction would revert the transaction.

 ???+ example "Details"
     **Signature**